 Plus the bags will be carried around the country over the 4WD cars and will shake a lot.
 Pack smart, bring only what you need and if necessary, have some of the clothes washed or hand wash them yourself.

 Meroe Camp and at the Nubian Rest House in Karima offer laundry service.
-Sock and underwear will not be washed.
+Socks and underwear will not be washed, so make sure you bring enough.

 As mentioned below, Sudan is a casual destination and this is an adventure trip, comfort should trump style, older clothes should be prioritised over new ones, and there will be no opportunities to dress up.